omattie10/NerdTalk-Cipher/README.md

 ![image](https://github.com/user-attachments/assets/14c270de-27c8-4310-bb01-df06fb6e90fe)

 btw its space and caps sensitive due them having unique extended ascii values so when you copy and paste the encoded message to decode it, make sure to remove a space at the front.

+To do list:
+  -User interface
+  -Copy encoded cipher to clipboard
+  -improved security which will be released in nerdtalk-002